 You may think that if you encourage and nurture this employee you will be encouraging them to leave your business and you will be losing an integral member of your business.
 However, this is not true.
 If they want to leave they will with or without your support.
-If you continue to support them you not only are forging positive relations but you are demonstrating to the whole teams and business how much you value your individuals.
+If you continue to support them you not only are forging positive relations, but you are demonstrating to the whole team and business how much you value your individuals.

 Not only are you supportive but you are now actively encouraging them to use their entrepreneurial spirit and apply it within your organization.
-With this freedom and support, they are more likely to consider less traditional solutions and innovate more efficient and better ways to gets tasks complete.
+With this freedom and support, they are more likely to consider less traditional solutions and innovate more efficient and better ways to get tasks complete.

 Develop Their Skills

 You are only as strong and successful as your employees.
 For a lot of people now knowing that there is an opportunity for career growth and progression is key.
 A lot of people, especially those starting or early on within their career path, want to be able to grow and reach their full potential in all aspects personal and professional.

 So to get the most from your employees have a clear and understandable progression route.
 Once this is clear it is important to use your clear communication to understand what your employee’s individual goals are and how you and your company will be able to support their growth and progression within your business.

 You will find that as your employees start to feel more valued, they will become more loyal to you and the business, so you will have less staff turnover but they will feel appreciative and motivated to continue working hard to enable them to progress and develop their careers even further.